NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/About-BaRS/Content-Negotiation/Mechanism.page.md

 				}
 ```

-Another capability described within the CapabilityStatement is the definition of what MessageDefinitions are supported by the receiver, prior to a GET /MessageDefinition request which will define the message definitions themselves.
+Another capability described within the CapabilityStatement is the definition of what MessageDefinitions are supported by the Receiver, prior to a GET /MessageDefinition request which will define the message definitions themselves.
 This will be an array under messaging.supportedMessage.
-This also defines if they are a sender of the defined message type or a receiver.
+This also defines if they are a Sender of the defined message type or a Receiver.

 ```json
 	"supportedMessage": [